cosmos/sdk-tutorials/academy/2-cosmos-concepts/3-transactions.md

 * Signing Transactions
 * Generating Transactions
 * Broadcasting Transactions
-* Introducing the CLI, the gRPC service, the REST API, and the Tendermint RPC service
+* Introducing the CLI, the gRPC service, the REST API, and the CometBFT RPC service

 </HighlightBox>